90 degrees?! Record heat wave expected in Seattle this weekend

 “It’s not all that unusual to get a heat wave in June,” said Danny Mercer, a weather-service meteorologist in Seattle.
 “We were expecting it … (but) this would be the hottest on that date.”

 The June 25 record was set in 2006, when temperatures reached 88 degrees.
+This year, June comes on the heels of a record-breaking wet season that dumped nearly 4 feet of rain on Seattle.

 The heat wave will spread from the coast, where the hottest day should be Saturday, to the interior, where the forecast Sunday for Seattle-Tacoma International Airport is 92 degrees.
 The South Sound will feel the brunt of the heat wave: Olympia has a forecast high of 94 degrees.